afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 These are not abstract ideals.
 They are everyday decisions.
 And importantly — this judgement is not someone else’s job.
 It’s not “architecture”, not “tech leads”, not “senior engineers”.
 It’s everyone’s responsibility.

 Yes, these sound really very obvious.
 But they are not.
 They are often ignored in the rush to ship, and that’s where the divide is.
 We live in a world that celebrates what gets built and shipped — because those are easy to measure.
 But speed alone stops impressing anyone: five PRs in a day only shows the tool is fast — **not** that the work was the right work.
 What still stands out is judgement others can see: what you refused to build, what you simplified, and what you made safe to change tomorrow.

-Let me repeat this: In an era where assistants and tools can help anyone produce code faster, your value is no longer just in building — it’s in judgement.
+Assistants changed the economics of typing; they did not change the economics of **being wrong in a hurry**.

 ### A concrete example: CI/CD pipelines
 Almost every team has seen this.
 A pipeline starts simple.
 Then we optimize it: